hermilocap/ParalellCorpusMixtec-Spanish/README.md

 This repository contains fine-tuning notebooks of the mBART-50, M2M100, and gpt-4o-mini-2024-07-18 models.
 These models were fine-tuned with the Mixtec data to test their performance and use in the development of language technologies.
 After fine-tuning, the new models were evaluated with BLEU and TER metrics.

+Our dataset comprises a part of data we collected, and another part of the Spanish-Mixtec parallel dataset comes from Machine-Translation-Dataset-Papers-and-Scripts-for-Low-resource-Languages, which is licensed under the Apache 2.0 license.
+The original dataset can be found at https://github.com/atnafuatx/Machine-Translation-Resources.

 ## Intallation
 1. Clone the repository
 ```bash